binaryfields/zinc64/README.md

 	to zinc64 project directory

+## Debugger

+To start the debugger, run the emulator with '-d' or '--debug' option.
+Optionally, you can specify '--debugaddress' to bind to a specific address.

+        ./target/release/zinc64 --debug

+To connect to the debugger, telnet to the address and port used by the debugger.

+        telnet localhost 9999

+Debugger commands and syntax are modeled after Vice emulator.
+To see a list of available commands, type in the debugging session:

+        help

+or to get help on a specific command:

+        help <command>

+### Radare2

+Initial support for radare2 has been merged in version 0.3.
+To start the emulator with RAP server support, run

+        ./target/release/zinc64 --rap 127.0.0.1:9999

+and connect with

+        radare2 -a 6502 -d rap://localhost:9999/1

 ## Examples

 I've included a number of examples from Kick Assembler that I've used to test various components of the emulator.
 They can be found in the bin folder of this repository and started with the emulator's autostart option.